Decision tree pruning: Cost complexity pruning

 The function $\operatorname{prune}(T,t)$ defines the tree obtained by pruning the subtrees $t$ from the tree $T$.
 Once the series of trees has been created, the best tree is chosen by generalized accuracy as measured by a training set or cross-validation.

+Examples

+Pruning could be applied in a compression scheme of a learning algorithm to remove the redundant details without compromising the model's performances.
+In neural networks, pruning removes entire neurons or layers of neurons.